-Since inception, the Company has primarily financed its operations through the sale of equity securities and licensing fees, and at June 30, 1998, the Company had cash and cash equivalents of \$4,100,000.
-Management believes that additional funds will be required for the successful completion of the Company's product development activities.
+Since inception, the Company has primarily financed its operations through the sale of equity securities and licensing fees, and at December 31, 1998 the Company had cash and cash equivalents of \$2,400,000.
+On March 9, 1999, the Company completed the sale of 751,654 common shares through a subscription rights offer and raised an additional \$7,328,626, before deducting expenses of the offer.
+The Company expects that its cash on hand will be sufficient to finance its operations beyond the next 12 months.
+However, additional funds may be required for the successful completion of the Company's product development activities.
 The Company plans to obtain financing for its future operations through royalties and licensing fees from Abbott, from licensing fees from other pharmaceutical companies, and/or additional sales of equity or debt securities.
 Sales of additional equity securities could result in the dilution of the interests of present shareholders.